-Illinois plans to conduct 80 compliance reviews on Moderate Risk and High Risk carriers (as assigned to us by the Illinois Division) by the end of FY2019.
+Illinois plans to conduct 124 compliance reviews on Moderate Risk and High Risk carriers (as assigned to us by the Illinois Division) by the end of each fiscal year (FY2020, FY2021, and FY2022).
 The Illinois Federal Division Program Office is managing the reviews on High Risk carriers.
 Illinois will target Moderate Risk carriers (when approved to do so by the Illinois Division Office) and continue to conduct reviews on carrier complaints as they are received by the Federal Division Office.
-Over the past few years, Illinois has continued to have a reduction in the number of officers that are certified (currently 11 officers) to conduct compliance reviews.
-Illinois is working to restructure its compliance review program to ensure proper resources are in place and high quality reviews are being completed timely.
-Therefore, Illinois has adjusted the target number of compliance reviews to be completed in 2019 accordingly.
-The Trend Analysis table Data Source 2013-2017: FMCSA's MCMIS data snapshot as of 6/29/18.
+Illinois continues to work on restructuring its compliance review program to ensure proper resources are in place and high quality reviews are being completed timely.
+Due to the COVID-19 pandemic, Illinois could potentially conduct some of the estimated reviews remotely with prior Federal Guidance/Approval.
+The Trend Analysis table Data Source 2014-2018: FMCSA's MCMIS data snapshot as of 6/29/19.